 The Doctor of Ministry degree is a professional degree rather than a strictly academic credential such as the Th.D. or Ph.D.
-It is designed to offer men who already have extensive experience in vocational ministry the opportunity to increase their biblical and theological competence as well as their ministry skill.
-The program is neither purely practical nor purely theoretical, but seeks to combine study with practical ministry.
-Students will expand their knowledge of the Old Testament, the New Testament, and theology.
-They will sharpen their goals, refine their skills, and address their weaknesses in a seminary setting while continuing in active, vocational ministry.
+It is designed to offer those who already have extensive experience in vocational ministry the opportunity to increase their biblical and theological competence as well as their ministry skill.
+The program is neither purely practical nor purely theoretical but seeks to combine study with practical ministry.
+Students will expand their knowledge of theology and will sharpen their goals, refine their skills, and address their weaknesses in a seminary setting while continuing in active, vocational ministry.

 Because the Doctor of Ministry program aims for a balance between theory and practice, none of the seminars is strictly theoretical.
 Every class is designed to lead immediately to the work of ministry.
-Course assignments will require the student to stretch intellectually, but every seminar will require the student to integrate his learning with his ministerial practice.
+Course assignments will require the student to stretch intellectually, but every seminar will require students to integrate their learning with their ministerial practice.

-The Doctor of Ministry program at Central Seminary focuses upon biblical exposition and public ministry.
-Students in other ministries are not excluded, but must recognize that the classes will be shaped primarily to strengthen pastors.
-Because of the pastoral focus of the D.Min. degree, Central Seminary will only accept males into this program.
+The Doctor of Ministry program at Central Seminary focuses upon biblical exposition whether from the pulpit or in counseling situations.
+Students in other ministries are not excluded but must recognize that the classes will be shaped primarily to strengthen pastors and counselors.